NCATSTranslator/Knowledge_Graph_Exchange_Registry/KGE_REGISTRY_ARCHITECTURE.md

 ### Option of Dynamic Publication of Content Metadata

-Discussions are underway to add a new "knowledge map" endpoint to the TRAPI release 1.1 specification, which will serve publish content metadata.
+Discussions are underway to add a new [TRAPI Knowledge Map endpoint](https://github.com/NCATSTranslator/ReasonerAPI/pull/171/files), that will serve publish knowledge graph content metadata.
 For full TRAPI implementations, such content metadata may be dynamically updated as the KP (or ARA) evolves with time.
-An alternative to the aforementioned REST access to a KGE metadata file, may be the implementation of the proposed new "knowledge map" endpoint to serve such metadata.
+Perhaps, an alternative to the aforementioned REST access to a static KGE metadata file may be the implementation of the proposed new "knowledge map" endpoint to serve such metadata.

 On the surface, assuming that this is a plain REST URL, the option merely absolves the implementer of a KGE archive of the need to worry about file names for a static content metadata file.
 Rather, there is only a need to serve the static metadata file (possibly precomputed by KGX) through the "knowledge map" endpoint.